Robustly Safe Compilation or, Efficient, Provably Secure Compilation: via Bisimulation

 \subsection{Compiler from \LA to \LC}

 The high-level structure of the compiler, \compap{\cdot}, is similar to that of our earlier compiler \compup{\cdot} (\Cref{sec:comp-up}).
 However, \compap{\cdot} is defined by induction on the type derivation of the source component to be compiled.
 Most cases are a straightforward adaptation of the analogous cases from \Cref{fig:compup}, so we omit them.
-We show only a few instructional cases in \Cref{fig:compap}.
+We show only a few instructional cases in \Cref{fig:compap,fig:compap2}.
 When compiling a component we ensure that monitor-sensitive locations from \src{\Delta} are allocated to related locations and initialised to valid values, i.e., values that respect the cross-language relation.
-Such a set up of heaps is denoted with $\src{\Delta}\vdash_{\beta_0}\trg{H_0}$.
-The most interesting case is that of allocation, which explicitly uses type information to achieve security efficiently, protecting only those locations whose type is not \UNS.
-The interested reader can find the full compiler formalisation (including auxiliary functions) in the accompanying technical report~\cite{rsc-techrep}. \myfig{
+Such a set up of heaps is denoted with $\src{\Delta}\vdash_{\beta_0}\trg{H_0}$, whose details are in \Cref{tr:ini-heap} (\Cref{fig:details-1}).
+Intuitively, the domain of the safety-relevant heap must be related to the domain of \src{\Delta}.
+Additionally, the heap is populated with values \trg{v} whose source-level counterparts have type \src{\tau}; for locations, we do not allow cycles in memory for simplicity (\Cref{tr:ini-val}).
+The most interesting cases of the compiler are are allocation and endorsement.
+The former explicitly uses type information to achieve security efficiently, protecting only those locations whose type is not \UNS.
+The latter performs a 1-level de-structuring of the value to be endorsed according to the expected superficial type \src{\varphi}. \myfig{

 \hrule